 Pointers for creating XML compatible with NavigaDoc

-Saving documents in NavigaDoc format using CCA means that CCA will transform the NavigaDoc to XML before saving it to Open Content.
+Saving documents in NavigaDoc format using means that CCA will transform the NavigaDoc to XML before saving it to Open Content.
 In order to avoid data loss there are some pointers that one should stick to when creating NewsML (via a Writer plugin for example).

 Do not change any legacy XML structures in your NewsML documents to adhere to the instructions below since this will have a huge impact on producers and consumers of the documents.